In this post I explain how to take apart an Acer Aspire 5820T series laptop.

 Slide the hard drive to the left to disconnect it from the motherboard.

-Lift up and remove the hard drive from the laptop.
+Lift up and remove the hard drive.

 STEP 5.